ellie-idb/blocklandjs/docs/source/JavaScript/ts_bridge.rst

 	.. note:: Be sure to register any object created by this constructor.
 If you fail to register an object, no method call will work, as the object has no ID.

+	.. warning:: Do not link a datablock class.
+This will crash the game.
+I strongly advise AGAINST doing this.

 	:param string name: The name of the class corresponding to a TorqueScript class.
 	:returns: A function that works as a constructor for the TorqueScript type specified.